ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 ## Get Object

-Information on finished or staging Objects can be fetched with their id and the id of their collection.
+Information on finished or staging Objects can be fetched with their id and the id of their Collection.

-The `with_url` (or `withUrl`) parameter controls if the response includes a download URL for the specific object.
+The `with_url` (or `withUrl`) parameter controls if the response includes a download URL for the specific Object.

 !!!
 Info